pateldeev/cs480Patel/PA3/README.md

 ## Shaders
 The data of the vertex shader and fragment shader must be located in a file under the '/shaders' directory.
 By default, the vertex shader file is called 'vertShader.vert' and the fragment shader is called 'fragShader.frag'.
 You can specify the name of the file via command line arguments, as documented below.

-## Orbit/Rotation
+## Elliptical Orbits & Rotation
 The movement of the planet and moon is all done in the Object::Update(unsigned int) function of the Object class.
-The planet has an orbital radius of 4.5 units around the origin.
-The moon has an orbital radius of 3.0 units around the planet.
+The planet has an elliptical orbit with a major radius of 6.25 units and a minor radius of 3.75 around the origin.
+The moon has an elliptical orbit with a major radius of 3.1 and a minor radius of 2.9 units around the planet.

-## Keyboard & Mouse Controls - For movement control
+## Keyboard & Mouse Controls - For movement control of Planet & Moon
 IMPORTANT: For any of the controls to work, the cube window must be selected.
 Simply click on that window if another one is selected instead <br><br>

 * Keyboard controls - to control the movement of the cube <br>